New Southgate Cemetery

-New Southgate Cemetery is a 22-hectare cemetery in Brunswick Park in the London Borough of Barnet.
+New Southgate Cemetery (also known as Brunswick Park Cemetery) is a 22-hectare cemetery in Brunswick Park in the London Borough of Barnet.
 It was established by the Colney Hatch Company in the 1850s and became the Great Northern London Cemetery, with a railway service running from near Kings Cross station to a dedicated station at the cemetery, similar to the service of the London Necropolis Company to Brookwood Cemetery in Surrey.

 The railway service to Great Northern London Cemetery soon closed, but the cemetery has remained open.

 Great Northern Cemetery

 After the closure of burial grounds in central London in the 1850s, there was a movement to establish new cemeteries further from the centre of the city.
 The Cemeteries Clauses Act 1847 allowed for the creation of commercial cemeteries, expanded upon by the Burial Act 1852.